The logical strength of B\"uchi's decidability theorem: IND implies determinisation

 In the exposition below we will work with infinite words representing the set of all possible runs of a nondeterministic automaton over a fixed infinite word.
 Let us define a $Q$-dag to be a directed acyclic graph where the set of nodes is $Q \times \Nn$ and every edge is of the form

-Furthermore, every edge is coloured by one of the two colors: ``accepting'' or ``non accepting''.
+Furthermore, every edge is coloured by one of the two colours: ``accepting'' or ``non-accepting''.
 We assume that there are no parallel edges.
 A path in a $Q$-dag is a finite or infinite sequence of nodes connected by edges (either accepting or non-accepting).
-As we will see, we can assume that every $Q$-dag is rooted---there is a chosen element $q_\init\in Q$ such that all the edges of the $Q$-dag lie on a path that starts in the vertex $(q_\init,0)$.
-We call a vertex $(q,n)$ \emph{reachable} if there is a path from $(q_\init,0)$ to $(q,n)$ in $\infA$.
+As we will see, we can assume that every $Q$-dag is rooted---there is a distinguished element $q_\init\in Q$ such that all the edges of the $Q$-dag lie on a path that starts in the vertex $(q_\init,0)$.
+We call a vertex $(q,k)$ \emph{reachable} if there is a path from $(q_\init,0)$ to $(q,k)$ in $\infA$.
 We say that an infinite path in a $Q$-dag is \emph{accepting} if it starts in $(q_\init,0)$ and contains infinitely many accepting edges.

-Every $Q$-dag can be naturally represented as an infinite word, where the $n$-th letter encodes the set of edges of the form $((q,n),(q',n+1))$.
+Every $Q$-dag can be naturally represented as an infinite word, where the $k$-th letter encodes the set of edges of the form $((q,k),(q',k+1))$.
 The alphabet used for this purpose will be the set of transition matrices $[Q]$ defined in Section~\ref{sec:intro_automata}.
 An example of a $Q$-dag and a letter in $[Q]$ are depicted on Figure~\ref{fig:Q-dag-ap}.

-We will be particularly interested in $Q$-dags that are \emph{tree-shaped}.
-A $Q$-dag is \emph{tree-shaped} if every node $(q,n)$ has at most one incoming edge (i.e.~an edge of the form $(p,n-1)$.
+We will be particularly interested in $Q$-dags that are \emph{tree\=/shaped}.
+A $Q$-dag is \emph{tree-shaped} if every node $(q,k)$ has at most one incoming edge (i.e.~an edge from a node of the form $(p,k-1)$.
 Notice that it makes sense to say that a letter $M\in[Q]$ is tree-shaped and a $Q$-dag is tree-shaped if and only if all of its letters are tree-shaped.
-Figure~\ref{fig:tree-shaped-Q-dag-ap} depicts a tree-shaped $Q$-dag.
+Figure~\ref{fig:tree-shaped-Q-dag} depicts a tree-shaped $Q$-dag.

-A $Q$-dag is \emph{infinite} if for every $n$ there exists a path connecting the root $(q_\init,0)$ with a vertex of the form $(q',n)$.
-Similarly, a $Q$-dag is \emph{infinite under $(q,n)$} if for every $n'\geq n$ there exists a path connecting the vertex $(q,n)$ with a vertex of the form $(q',n')$.
+A $Q$-dag is \emph{infinite} if for every $k$ there exists a path connecting the root $(q_\init,0)$ with a vertex of the form $(q',k)$.
+Similarly, a $Q$-dag is \emph{infinite under $(q,k)$} if for every $k'\geq k$ there exists a path connecting the vertex $(q,k)$ with a vertex of the form $(q',k')$.